vaughany/vcms/README.md

 1. The Collector **needs** to be able to connect to the Receiver on the chosen URL, or the Receiver will never receive any data.
 You might not be able to communicate across VLANs, for example.

-2. Data the Receiver receives is stored only in memory at this time.
-If you quit the Receiver, everything is lost.
+2. ~~Data the Receiver receives is stored only in memory at this time.
+If you quit the Receiver, everything is lost.~~ As of version 0.0.4, data is persisted to disk regularly and when the program quits, and is re-loaded on startup.

 3. We currently only use HTTP, which means your data is not encrypted in transit.
 For my intended use, this is not a huge concern, but it might be for you.
 Addressing this is on the to-do list.